Dense matter in a holographic hard-wall model of QCD: Numerical calculations and results

 Now let us compute the grand potential as a function of $\mu_B$.
 We solve the EoM numerically by using the shooting method with the DDN boundary condition imposed at $z=\zir$ to obtain the grand potential from the on-shell action, see (\ref{gkp:omega}).
 It is useful to define the grand potential by subtracting $\Omega^{\rm{NNN}}$ from it.
-The results are shown in Figure~\ref{fig:gp}.
+The results are shown in Fig.~\ref{fig:gp}.

-These show that the DDN-type solution is more favored energetically than the non-baryonic phase for $\mu_B$ larger than the critical value.
+These show that the DDN-type solution is more favored energetically than the nonbaryonic phase for $\mu_B$ larger than the critical value.
 We call the phase described by this solution the baryonic phase.
-The reason for ``baryonic'' is that this phase has a non-vanishing baryon number density, see Figure~\ref{fig:density}.
+The reason for ``baryonic'' is that this phase has a nonvanishing baryon number density, see Fig.~\ref{fig:density}.
 Figure~\ref{fig:density2} shows more detailed figures around $\mu_B=1\ \mathrm{GeV}$.

-As found in Figure \ref{fig:gp}, the orange triangles and the green diamonds suddenly disappear as the chemical potential increases.
+As found in Fig.~\ref{fig:gp}, the orange triangles and the green diamonds suddenly disappear as the chemical potential increases.
 This is a manifestation of the fact that no classical solution satisfying the DDN boundary condition exists in the corresponding region.
 In particular, for the case of $L^{-1}=170\ \mathrm{MeV}$, $k_2=35$, and $B=0.8/L$, the DDN-type solution ceases to exist before $\mu_B$ reaches the critical value.
-These facts imply the effective description of the high-density QCD phases in terms of the homogeneous Ansatz is invalid.
+These facts imply that the effective description of the high-density QCD phases in terms of the homogeneous ansatz is invalid.

-For $L^{-1}=323\ \mathrm{MeV}$, the estimated critical values of $\mu_B$ and $d_B$ tend to be larger than values expected from the nucleon mass in the vacuum; $d_B/n_0\sim 1$ at $\mu_B\sim 1\ \mathrm{GeV}$.
-Naively, we observe that the models with $L^{-1}=323\ \mathrm{MeV}$ are unnatural from the viewpoint of the hadron physics if we assume that the non-baryonic phase undergoes a phase transition to the baryonic phase directly.
+For $L^{-1}=323\ \mathrm{MeV}$, the estimated critical values of $\mu_B$ and $d_B$ tend to be larger than values expected from the nucleon mass in the vacuum, $d_B/n_0\sim 1$ at $\mu_B\sim 1\ \mathrm{GeV}$.
+Naively, we observe that the models with $L^{-1}=323\ \mathrm{MeV}$ are unnatural from the viewpoint of the hadron physics if we assume that the nonbaryonic phase undergoes a phase transition to the baryonic phase directly.
 In the next section, we propose an alternative scenario of the phase transition where the DDN-type solution with $L^{-1}=323\ \mathrm{MeV}$ plays a role in describing a higher-density phase.

 For $L^{-1}=170\ \mathrm{MeV}$, the baryon number density increases as a function of $\mu_B$ much more slowly than what is expected from the empirical knowledge of nuclear physics.
 See~\cite{Brandes:2023hma}, for example.